 A 10-day adverse action period is not required for death denials.

-3632.2 Denial/Termination Due to Residence in a Nursing Facility
+3632.2 Denial or Termination Due to Residence in a Nursing Facility

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Following the 90th day that the member is not returning to the community when a member resides in a nursing facility for 90 days or more, the managed care organization (MCO) or Medicare-Medicaid Plan (MMP) notifies the Program Support Unit (PSU) within 14 days.
+Following the 90th day that the member is not returning to the community when a member resides in a nursing facility (NF) for 90 days or more, the managed care organization (MCO) or Medicare-Medicaid Plan (MMP) notifies the Program Support Unit (PSU) within 14 days.
 The MCO sends this notice to PSU staff by posting Form H2067-MC, Managed Care Programs Communication, in TxMedCentral.

 PSU staff deny the STAR+PLUS Home and Community Based Services (HCBS) program by the end of the month in which the 90th day occurred by: